GaryHopeMS/MSBuildLab330/Lab Script.md

 Let's explore what happens when we test the LLM with follow-up questions in our conversation

-1. If you shutdown the app, open a new terminal and start the application using **dotnet run** and open your browser to http://localhost:8100
+1. If you shutdown the app, return to the terminal window and start the application using **dotnet run**

     ```bash
     dotnet run
     ```
+1. Open your browser to http://localhost:8100, remember that you can always use tYou can **ctrl+click** on the URL that is part of **Now listening on http://localhost:8100** in the terminal window.

 1. In the web application, create a new chat session and ask the AI assistant the same question again, `What is the highest mountain in North America?` and wait for the response.
 The answer will be "Mount Denali, also known as Mount McKinley," with some additional information.